-A few weeks ago I attended an Audience with Linked organised by Sandy Pepper, a Management Professor at the LSE.
-He as plenty of real world experience since prior to this position he had a long career at PricewaterhouseCoopers (PwC) where he held various senior management roles, including global leader of the Human Resource Services consulting practice.
+A few weeks ago I attended an Audience with Linked organized by Sandy Pepper, a Management Professor at the LSE.
+He as plenty of real-world experience since prior to this position he had a long career at PricewaterhouseCoopers (PwC) where he held various senior management roles, including the global leader of the Human Resource Services consulting practice.

 Mark Zuckerberg of Facebook coined the term 'The Social Graph'.
-Linkedin have tremendous amounts of social data that can show what skills are leaving your company and what skills are coming in.
+Linkedin has tremendous amounts of social data that can show what skills are leaving your company and what skills are coming in.
 They can even predict what skills will most be in demand in 5 years time.
-For example the job 'Data Scientist' was relatively unknown 5 years ago.
-Today it is one of the most sought after job titles in the world.
+For example, the job 'Data Scientist' was relatively unknown 5 years ago.
+Today it is one of the most sought-after job titles in the world.

 I was inspired by this value.
-According to research, workers who are more transparent about who they are end up as more productive, more engaged and happier.
-Since Josh's epiphany came from publishing his piece in Linkedin, I was also motivated to publish more myself.
+According to research, workers who are more transparent about who they are, end up as more productive, more engaged and happier.
+Since Josh's epiphany came from publishing his piece on Linkedin, I was also motivated to publish more myself.
 Here is the podcast, including my question to Josh on using Linkedin for Account Based Marketing at 54: 40: http://richmedia.lse.ac.uk/alumni/20161129_HRM_alumni_event.mp3

-After the talk we all retired to the bar/restaurant in LSE's new building, which is pretty impressive.
-I met a really interesting array of Professionals from all walks of life; Financial Services, Marketing, Recruitment, Management Consulting, even a Surgeon who had taken a Master's degree in Management at the LSE a few years previously - a great evening all round!
+After the talk, we all retired to the bar/restaurant in LSE's new building, which is pretty impressive.
+I met a really interesting array of Professionals from all walks of life; Financial Services, Marketing, Recruitment, Management Consulting, even a Surgeon who had taken a Master's degree in Management at the LSE a few years previously.